rdfostrich/article-swj2020-cobra/content/evaluation.md

 While the unidirectional delta chain leads to increasing ingestion times for every new version, initiating a new snapshot (COBRA\*) can effectively _reset_ these ingestion times.
-The downside of this is that there can be an increase in storage size due to this, which is more significant for datasets that have many small versions (BEAR-B).
+The downside of this is that there can be an increase in storage size due to this, which is more significant for datasets that have many small (few triples and a low change ratio) versions (BEAR-B).
-As such, for those datasets (BEAR-B), it is recommended to wait longer before initiating a new snapshot in the delta chain, since ingestion times are typically much lower compared to datasets with fewer large versions (BEAR-A).
+As such, for those datasets (BEAR-B), it is recommended to wait longer before initiating a new snapshot in the delta chain, since ingestion times are typically much lower compared to datasets with fewer large (many triples and a high change ratio) versions (BEAR-A).
 Given the capabilities and query load of the server and affordable storage overhead, a certain ingestion time threshold could be defined, which would initiate a new snapshot when this threshold is exceeded.